lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 # Easy .CSV to DynamoDB

-This is a solution to easily automatically load .csv (etc) files into dynamoDB data tables (in AWS).
+This is a solution to easily and automatically load .csv (comma, tab, etc. delimited) files into AWS-dynamoDB database data tables.

-Edge cases and exceptional cases aside, a tool for loading .csv files into DynamoDB should be as simple as "load files" -> "push go" -> "done!" and include the following features:
+Overall, a tool for loading .csv files into DynamoDB should be as simple as "load files" -> "push go" -> "done!" including the following features:
 1. It works on a whole folder/directory of files (not just one file at a time).
 2. It allows the user to select from_this_row and to_this_row in case only part of a file is to be uploaded (optionally, if desired).
 3. It allows for the user to manually specify column data types and column names IF needed, but does not require this by default.
 4. It allows for very large file sizes automatically (with no user action needed).
 5. It should allow for missing data in the .csv files.
-6. It should allow split-csv files to be automatically merged into the same data table.
+6. It should allow split-csv or multiple files to be automatically merged into the same data table.
 7. It should be an all-inside-AWS solution, not requiring anyone to have special hardware or software.
+8. It actively scans for problems with the files and if found reports those to the user.
+9. It will automatically create the data table, the fields, and the data-types, including the primary-key field.

-#### This is an AWS Lambda Function (more specifically, a zipped uploadable python environment file for an AWS Lambda Function) that will automatically load a cleaned .csv file into a table (which the tool auto-creates) in AWS dynamoDB (a NoSQL database).
-Join the split zip files (instructions here).
-Create an AWS Lambda Function, upload the python env.
-Upload your .csv files to AWS-S3, hit 'Go' (activate the lambda function).
+#### Instructions in brief: Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function.
+Upload your .csv files to AWS-S3.
+Hit 'Go' (activate the lambda function).
 That's all.

 ## Overview and Introduction
 #### The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) is not simple.
 Going the other way, making a .csv from a table is very simple, just one "make a .csv" button to push.
 Both should be easy.

-#### The goal here has been to automate and streamline the process of entering a .csv file into AWS (into a dynamoDB table) to make it as effortless as possible.
-Ideally: put the .cvs files into a folder, push the proverbial or literal 'Start' button, and that's it.

-#### Yes, you cannot take any old random file and expect it to go cleanly into an SQL or NoSQL database.
-But I contend that it is very reasonable to say that even a non-technically-inclined person can check a .csv file to see it has the appropriate properties.

-# List of properties a .csv file needs to have for it to be ready to be entered into a database table (using this automated system):
+## List of properties a .csv file needs to have for it to be ready to be entered into a database table (using this automated system):
 1. the name of the .csv file must be formatted to be also the name of the table
 2. the first column of the .csv will be the primary key
 3. the first column (being the primary key) must be made of unique items, no missing items, and must be all the same data type (e.g. no text strings mixed into otherwise all integers).